Order before 00:30 for next day delivery Extra 15% off on APP Earn £15 Credit? Over 194k reviews & 4.4 rated

 • Grab a dumbbell in each hand and sit on a bench with your palms facing inwards, next to your thighs.

-• Lift your arms up to the side so that your knuckles are in line with your shoulders and your weights are parallel with the floor.
-Hold this position at the top for a second and slowly lower the weight back down to the starting position.
+• Lift your arms out to the side until your knuckles are in line with your shoulders and the weights are parallel with the floor.
+Hold this position for a second and slowly lower the weights back to the starting position.

-• Try to focus work on your shoulder heads, as otherwise it’s easy for the trap muscles to take some of the strain.
+• Try to focus on working your shoulder heads.
+It’s easy for your trap muscles to take some of the strain.

-• For the standing variation of the exercise, stand in the same position as you would for front raises but with your hands at your side.
+• For the standing variation, stand in the same position you would for front raises but with your hands at your sides.

 • Aim for 2 to 3 sets of 12 to 15 reps.